makalin/KeyForge3D/README.md

 ## Acknowledgments

 - Inspired by locksmith tools for key bitting analysis.
-- Built with the help of open-source libraries like OpenCV and Trimesh.
+- Built with the help of open-source libraries like OpenCV, Trimesh, and Tkinter.

 ## Contact